SABS-R3/software-engineering-day1/_episodes/03-ide-notebook.md

 The data in this case has 60 rows (one for each patient) and 40 columns (one for each day).
 Each cell in the data represents an inflammation reading for that day.
 So this shows the results of measuring the inflammation of 60 patients over a 40 day period.

+> ## Mystery Functions in Notebooks
+>
+> Is there any easy way to find out what functions NumPy has and how to use them?
+> If you are working in a Jupyter Notebook, you can.
+> If you type the name of something followed by a dot, then you can use tab completion
+> (e.g. type `numpy.` and then press tab)
+> to see a list of all functions and attributes that you can use.
+After selecting one, you
+> can also add a question mark (e.g. `numpy.cumprod?`), and IPython will return an
+> explanation of the method!
+This is the same as doing `help(numpy.cumprod)`.
+{: .callout}

 ### Visualising our Example Dataset

 Now we have our inflammation dataset loaded, let's visualise some of it.
 Let's look at the first patient's data.
 In the next cell: